top of page

 We explore these in session, first to develop somatic resources that empower you to shift into a calmer state of being, then, with this confidence, we gently and slowly explore the indicators of trauma as they occur, in order to process.

-We aim for progress over perfection and while many individuals notice symptoms greatly reduce, from time to time (e.g. new pregnancy, hearing a similar story from a friend or seeing difficult content on t.v.) they may pop up, and we learn what to do and how to manage this.
+We aim for progress over perfection and while many individuals notice symptoms greatly reduce, from time to time (e.g. new pregnancy, hearing a similar story from a friend or seeing difficult content on t.v.) symptoms may pop up, and we learn what to do and how to manage this.

 What does 'process' mean?